ipython/ipython/docs/source/index.rst

 sidebar, allowing you to come back to previous sections or skip ahead, if needed.

-The latest development version is always available through IPython's `GitHub repository <http://github.com/ipython/ipython>`_.
+The latest development version is always available from IPython's `GitHub repository <http://github.com/ipython/ipython>`_.